Y0Coss/docs-fork/pages/web_cloud/domains/faq_domain_dns/guide.en-gb.md

 ---
-title: "FAQ on domain names & DNS"
+title: "Domain names & DNS FAQ"
-excerpt: "Find the main questions asked on domain names, DNS servers and DNS zones"
+excerpt: "Find the answers to the most frequently asked questions on domain names, DNS servers and DNS zones"
 updated: 2025-10-06
 ---